Akshatsingh413/Fake-News-detector-and-genertor-using-genai/README.md

-# 📰 Fake News Generator & Detector using Transformers
+# 📰 Fake News Generator & Detector using Generative AI and NLP

 This project combines the power of **GPT-2** and **BERT** using Hugging Face's Transformers library to: